Braid groups and quiver mutation: Presentations of braid groups

 The following lemma follows from~\cite[Lemma 2.5]{bm}.

-\begin{lem} Let $Q$ be a quiver of mutation Dynkin type, and fix a vertex $k$ of $Q$.
+\begin{lem} Let $Q$ be a quiver of mutation-Dynkin type, and fix a vertex $k$ of $Q$.
 Let $C$ be an oriented cycle in $Q$.
 Then $C$ is one of the following.
 In each case we indicate what happens locally under mutation at $k$.

 \begin{itemize} \item[(d)] An oriented cycle containing exactly one neighbour of $k$.
 Mutation at $k$ reverses the arrow between $k$ and its neighbour in $C$. \item[(e)] An oriented cycle containing no neighbours of $k$.
 Mutation at $k$ does not affect $C$. \end{itemize} \end{lem}